strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/strapi-imports.md

 ---
-title: Strapi 5  React Router DOM 6
+title: Strapi imports
-description: .
+description: In Strapi 5, strapiFactory should be used in imports.
-sidebar_label: strapiFactory
+sidebar_label: Use strapiFactory in imports
 displayed_sidebar: devDocsMigrationV5Sidebar
 tags:
  - breaking changes